top of page

 ITINERARY: JUNE 23 - FIELD OPTION 1

-It continues at Sunnydale Hutterite Colony, showcasing a coordinated, large-scale model integrating efficiency and value-added production.
+The tour then visits Sunnydale Hutterite Colony, showcasing how a highly coordinated, community-based model delivers scale, efficiency, sustainability, and value-added production.

-The day wraps with a networking reception at Black Fox Farm and Distillery.
+The day concludes with a networking reception at Black Fox Farm & Distillery, a Saskatchewan agricultural success story recognized for both innovation and environmental stewardship.

 ITINERARY: JUNE 23 - FIELD OPTION 2

-This tour explores regenerative agriculture across the Prairies, from SAI member programs to on-farm practices and diversified production.
+This tour explores regenerative agriculture across the Prairies, highlighting how research, innovation, and on-farm practices are helping build resilient and sustainable food systems.

-The final stop is Monchuk Farms, a fourth-generation operation demonstrating sustainability through minimum tillage, direct seeding, and precision technologies.
+The final stop is Monchuk Farms, a fourth-generation operation demonstrating environmental stewardship through zero tillage, direct seeding, 4R Nutrient Stewardship, and advanced precision agriculture technologies.

-The day wraps with a networking reception at Black Fox Farm and Distillery.
+The day wraps with a networking reception at Black Fox Farm & Distillery, celebrating Saskatchewan agriculture, innovation, and sustainability.

 Beef & Meat 2.jpg